Are you new to West Coast Swing? Do you want to review the basics? Do you want to learn a new role? Then this is the class for you!

 Face Mask & COVID-19 Vaccination (Including Booster) Requirements

-You must show proof of up-to-date COVID-19 vaccination to attend.
+You must show proof of COVID-19 vaccination (plus a booster) to attend.
 At the door, you will be required to show:

 - A COVID-19 vaccination card with your final initial series dose two weeks prior to the date of the dance or earlier.
 Additionally, you must have received a booster dose if eligible.
 A legible picture of your vaccination card is acceptable.